tamoore/bash-scripting-workshop/markdown/intro1-1.md

 You may oten see the above in scripts usually in the format of something like `> /dev/null 2>&1`

-This might seem a bit cryptic at first, but it essentially means is send all output of the running program to the blackhole `/dev/null` and include both `standard error` & `standard output`.
+This might seem a bit cryptic at first, but it essentially means send all output of the running program to the blackhole `/dev/null` and include both `standard error` & `standard output`.
 You may want to only send standard output to dev null and that would be `1>/dev/null`.
 Or maybe just standard